 - Will the journal be reviewed by a subject or language specialist?

-- How are titles deselected from MEDLINE?
+- Are journals ever deselected from MEDLINE?

 - What is an ISSN?